fglmtt/admin/lectures/8-access-control-and-rootly-powers.md

 Always edit `/etc/sudoers` with the `visudo` command, which
 - Opens the file with a text editor of your choice
-- Validates the syntax of the file upon saving, this preventing configuration errors
+- Validates the syntax of the file upon saving, thus preventing configuration errors

 ```shell
 $ sudo update-alternatives --config editor